-This document describes the concept and the architecture of the Natural Development Server (product code NDV) which is designed for use under z/OS (Com-plete).
+This document describes the concept and the architecture of the Natural Development Server (product code NDV) which is designed for use under SMARTS or Com-plete on z/VSE.

 The following topics are covered: